Understanding social media interaction KPIs

 This is the reason why it can make sense to look at an interaction rate rather than at the total sum.
 This approach is particularly useful if you want to compare profiles of differently-sized fan bases.

-In our case for the two budget airlines, the Interaction Rate shows a different picture than the Total Interactions metric displayed above.
+In our case for the two budget airlines, the Engagement Rate shows a different picture than the Total Interactions metric displayed above.
 As noted, this can happen when you compare two differently-sized pages.

 As the rates take the fan count and the number of published posts into account, for their respective size, Eurowings (appr.
 580k fans) will almost always score better than Ryanair (appr.
 2.3 million followers).

-The Total Interactions and the Interaction Rate are interaction KPIS on the page level.
+The Total Interactions and the Engagement Rate are interaction KPIs on the page level.
 However, in certain cases it makes sense to break the interactions down to a post level.

 3. Facebook Average Interactions Per Post